 Days In Year

 The typical loan payment calculation doesn’t take into account non-uniform payment periods.
 In reality, all months don’t actually last 30 days and there are 52 weeks and one day in a year (two days for a leap year).
 This means that more interest will accrue in the month of January than in the month of February if interest is accruing daily.
+In LoanPro, you can calculate interest with the actual number of days in a year or month, or with uniform, level payments based on whatever frequency you're using.

 Like you’d expect, this option calculates the interest that accrues daily and then multiplies it by the number of days in a payment period in order to get the total period interest accrual.
 This means interest accrues based on a 365-day year.
+It also means that

 This option will calculate payments and accrue interest based on uniform payment periods for your payment frequency.
 That means that if you have a monthly frequency a payment period is 30 days.
 With 12 payment periods per year, the days in the year equal 30 (days in period) x 12 (payments per year) = 360.
 Semi-monthly payment periods also use a 360-day year because 15 x 24 = 360.
 Weekly and bi-weekly frequencies will use a 364 day year because 7 x 52 = 364 and 14 x 26 = 364.